tfc/tfc.github.io/_posts/2016-06-16-cpp_template_compile_time_brainfuck_interpreter.md

 The input is a type list, which contains all characters which the user *will* enter.
 Usually, brainfuck interpreters ask for input values, when they step on a `,` operator, but as soon as the C++ compiler is running, we cannot ask for input any longer.
-Therefore the user character input must be defined as an input list, *before* the compiler is started.
+Therefore the user character input must be defined as an input list *before* the compiler is started.

 The output is also a type list.
 Before executing the brainfuck program, it is empty.
-After executing the program, it is hopefully filled with meaningful output.
+After executing the program it is hopefully filled with meaningful output.

 Operators can change any sub state in the state tuple `(BFM state, input, output)`.
-We will push around this bundle throughout the whole brainfuck program, and alter it step by step.
+We will push around this bundle throughout the whole brainfuck program and alter it step by step.
 The output list will grow, while the program is executed (assuming it outputs something).
 The input list will shrink, as characters are consumed (assuming it reads from input), one-by-one.